polarityio/sharepoint/README.md

 ## Upgrade Notes from v3.4.1

 Versions of this integration up to v3.4.1 supported authentication as a Sharepoint Add-in using a Client Secret.
-This method of authentication has been deprecated by Microsoft and is no longer supported by this version of the integration.
-If you are using a previous version of the integration you will need to reconfigure the integration to use Azure App Authentication via OAuth bearer tokens.
+This method of authentication is discouraged by Microsoft and is no longer supported by this version of the integration.
+If you are using a previous version of the integration you will need to reconfigure the integration to use Azure App Authentication via Certificates.
 See the "Configuring Sharepoint" section below for more information.

 ## Configuring Sharepoint

-The Polarity-Sharepoint integration uses Azure App Authentication via OAuth bearer tokens.
-To setup the integration you register a new application with Azure.
+The Polarity-Sharepoint integration uses Azure App Authentication via Certificates.
+To configure the integration you register a new application with Azure.
 Once the application is registered you will need to upload a public certificate (the corresponding private certificate is needed by the integration on the Polarity Server).
 Finally, you need to set the appropriate API permissions.
 See below for detailed instructions.

 ### Register the App